nworbnhoj/qwikgame/README.md

 # qwikgame

 qwikgame is a system to help people find a rival to play their favorite (real-world) game at a convenient time and place.
-Players are able to rate each other for both behaviour and ability which enables the system to refine estimates of ability between new rivals.
+Players are able to rate each others ability to enable qwikgame to estimate the relative strength between new rivals.
 Care has been taken to provide a range privacy options for players.
 Players are able to add and maintain information about suitable venues to play a range of games from Chess to Squash.

 ## qwikgame.org

 You can use qwikgame for free at [qwikgame.org](https://qwikgame.org)

-> When you are **keen** for a game, invitations are sent to all people interested in playing at your chosen venue.
-Each **invitation** includes your relative **ability** and your **reputation**.
-One or more people may **accept** your invitation.
-You should accept ✓ one rival and reject ⨯ the others.
-You and your chosen rival will now see the Match as **confirmed** and meet on time at the venue.
+> When you are **keen** for a game, you can invite other **players** to a **match** at your preferred **venue** and a range of times.
+Alternatively you can browse invitations from other **players** and accept one of their available times.
+Each **invitation** includes your qwikgame **reputation** and estimates of the relative strength of the other **players**.
+Once a **match** is confirmed, you are able to chat with your rival before meeting on time at the **venue**.
 >
->After the game please revisit qwikgame.org to rate your rivals **ability** as stronger, weaker or well matched.
-Choose **well matched** when you had an enjoyable challenging match, regardless of who actually 'won'.
-You should also give your rival the 👍 if they were nice to be around, regardless of who was the stronger player.
+>After a Match, you should rate your rivals **ability** as stronger, weaker or well matched. **well matched** indicates an enjoyable challenging match, regardless of who actually 'won'.
+YOu may also bolster the reputation of your rival by recognising good sportsmanship, regardless of who was the stronger player.

 ## Deployment

-After configuring your favorite web server ([nginx](https://nginx.org) is recommended)
-- pull the qwikgame files wit `git pull origin master`
-- change the file ownership to the appropriate user `chown -r www-data:www-data *`
-- edit `/class/Qwik.php` if required to set `const SUBDOMAIN  = 'www';`
+Typical setup might involve:
+- linux on a virtual server
+- nginx and lets-encrypt webserver
+- psql database
+- python3, django and gunicorn

 ## Development

-qwikgame is currently developed with html, css, php, json, javascript and xml data files.
-[Behat](http://behat.org/) is used for testing.
+qwikgame is written in html, css, python3, json, javascript, django and psql.

-In qwikgame parlace; **matches** are played between **rival** **players** at **venues**.
+In qwikgame parlace; **Matches** are played between **Rival** **Players** at **Venues**.

 ### users